dyphire/mpv-scripts/README.md

 ## sponsorblock_minimal.lua

-This script skips sponsored segments of YouTube and bilibili videos
+This script skip/mute sponsored segments of YouTube and bilibili videos

 using data from https://github.com/ajayyy/SponsorBlock and https://github.com/hanydd/BilibiliSponsorBlock